honest comparison

 Deeper dives

-The cluster around Mindbody: pricing breakdown, migration playbook, use-case fit, and the canonical Junocal fact sheet for AI search.
+The cluster around Mindbody: pricing breakdown, migration playbook, use-case fit, and the Junocal fact sheet.

 Switching from Mindbody?